 For a moment the ambassador looked at her hands.
-Then she sighed and focused on her reluctant guest.
+Then she sighed and focused on Laurel again.

-"Civilization needs men like Cruz Rowan," Redpath said.

-"Men who are capable of violence and restraint, action and thought.
+"Civilization needs men like Cruz Rowan, men who are capable of violence and restraint, action and thought.
 Cruz is one of the most perceptive, tenacious investigators I've ever known.
 He's a gifted bodyguard.
-As well as sheer native intelligence, he has sharp reflexes, physical agility, strength, and stamina."
+As well as sheer native intelligence, Cruz has sharp reflexes, physical agility, and stamina."

-Images of Cruz burned in Laurel's mind, experience, and imagination combined.
-She shifted uneasily.
-She'd never been drawn to a man as she was to him.
+Images of Cruz burned in Laurel's mind, experience and imagination combined.
+She shifted uncomfortably.
+She had never been drawn to a man as she was to Cruz.